A. The Evaluation Process

 SBHE 604.3 requires that all benefited university system employees undergo an annual performance review.

 The primary purpose of faculty evaluation is the improvement of instruction.
 In addition, the evaluation may be used in making recommendations regarding salary, tenure, and promotion.
-Goals for faculty evaluation include
+Goals for faculty are based on contract areas.
+Evaluation includes:

 - Improving teaching by identifying ways to change teaching systems, environments, or behaviors.